JhnChrstnMabuhayTech/JhnChrstnMabuhayTech/README.md

 # 💫 About Me:

 ### Hello!
 My name is Jhon Christian Rempajo.
-I'm a Software Engineer at MabuhayTech Ciroiration currently working on different projects.
+I'm a Software Engineer at MabuhayTech Corporation currently working on different projects.
 I specialize in building custom WordPress and Next.js projects and love taking on new challenges to push my skills further.

 ## Tech Stack